JohannAK1/ba_thesis_programmable_cubes/README.md

 - Animation → Creates GIFs of the reconfiguration process

 ## Robot Reconfiguration
-The robot reconfigures itself by pivoting its moudles, there are 6 diffrent possible pivoting commands:
+The robot reconfigures itself by pivoting its modules, there are 6 diffrent possible pivoting commands:

 - `0` and `1`: counter-clockwise and clockwise rotation in x-y plane (around z-axis).
 - `2` and `3`: counter-clockwise and clockwise rotation in y-z plane (around x-axis).